caraya/personal-blog/content/blog/why-are-native-node-packages-version-dependent.md

 The primary reason compiled packages are tied to a specific Node version is the ABI (Application Binary Interface).

-**V8 Engine**: Node.js runs on the V8 JavaScript engine.
+**V8 Engine**: Node.js runs on the [V8](https://v8.dev/) engine.
 Every major release of Node.js typically ships with a different version of V8.

-**C++ Bindings**: Native modules write C++ code that talks directly to V8's internal memory structures.
+**C++ Bindings**: Native modules write C++ code that talks directly to the internal memory structures of a specific version of V8.

 **ABI Mismatch**: If V8 changes how it organizes objects in memory (which it does often between versions), a compiled binary expecting the old layout will crash or corrupt memory if it tries to access the new layout.